CLOSE X

 Enjoy Opera at Teatro alla Scala

-If you’re an opera buff and want to catch a performance while sticking to a budget, you can try to snag one of the 140 discounted tickets that go on sale two hours before most performances.
+If you’re an opera buff and on a trip to Milan, you may want to catch a performance.
+When sticking to a budget, try to snag one of the 140 discounted tickets on sale two hours before most performances.

-If you’re hungry at this point head over to Peck, the legendary Italian foods store only a few minute’s walk off the piazza in front of the Duomo.
-A top spot for Italian gourmands and Milan’s answer to the food halls of Fortnum & Mason and Harrods in London, it has a renowned Deli and three restaurants.
+When hungry, go to Peck, the legendary Italian food store.
+It’s only a few minutes walk off the piazza in front of the Duomo.
+It’s a top spot for Italian gourmands and Milan’s answer to the food halls of Fortnum & Mason and Harrods in London.
+It also has a renowned Deli and three restaurants.

 Santa Maria delle Grazie, the convent of The Last Supper